 Book Your Stay

 Let’s start with the tried-and-true classic establishments.
 These restaurants get high points for ambiance and have been serving margaritas to Santa Barbarans and our visitors for decades.
 Built in 1922, the El Paseo Restaurant space is one of the main anchors of the historic El Paseo shopping center, which became the model for Southern California’s Spanish-Colonial architectural style.
 Set in a cozy house with an inviting patio overlooking El Presidio de Santa Barbara State Historic Park, La Playa Azul Café is a locals’ favorite that’s been in business since 1976.
 Carlitos Café y Cantina opened two years later in 1978 and also boasts a stellar patio.
 Here, you can people watch as you enjoy the view of the landmark Arlington Theatre across State Street.
+La Paloma Café, easily recognizable for its neon sign facing Anacapa Street, offers up a number of tasty margaritas, including the Bird of Paradise, a tangy treat to sip on with lime, agave, passionfruit and orange bitters.

 State Street Staples